 Instead of celebrating relationships only on February 14, we should ideally pay attention to and celebrate our relationships and partners throughout the year.

 So what’s important isn’t an annual celebration of your love, but rather a more constant attention to and engagement with your partner.
-Yet, in the crunch of work obligations, family demands, and social commitments it can be easier said then done.
+Yet, in the crunch of work obligations, family demands, and social commitments, it can be easier said than done.
 So, here are a few tips to make sure you prioritize your relationship not just on February 14, but throughout the year:

-All of this isn’t to say that you shouldn’t celebrate Valentine’s Day at all, but a reminder that we all need to take it a little less seriously.
-In the end, it’s the smaller, sometimes seemingly insignificant moments, that make a relationship.
+All of this isn’t to say that you shouldn’t celebrate Valentine’s Day at all, but it's a reminder that we all need to take it a little less seriously.
+In the end, it’s the smaller, sometimes seemingly insignificant moments that make a relationship.

 Gratitude, affection, and hard work every day of the week makes a relationship last—not a box of chocolates once a year.